Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "Hang on, *why* are you in overdrive?
 What changed?"

 "I don’t know!
 Physically I’ve *never* felt so great!
-It’s...like, I was all super happy ‘cuz I had *smashed* all my previous PRs today, and I was just bouncy as fuck and...then Nofl was waiting for me.
-And the whole, uh...like, the whole *life story* just fuckin’ fell *apart."*
+It’s... like, I was all super happy ‘cuz I had *smashed* all my previous PRs today, and I was just bouncy as fuck and... then Nofl was waiting for me.
+And the whole, uh... like, the whole *life story* just fuckin’ fell *apart."*

 The door beeped, and Xiù backed through it with a couple of bags of shopping.
 Julian, as was his habit, immediately forgot *everything* he was worried about, vaulted the couch and was next to her in a heartbeat to help her with the work.